wp-plugins/wp-social-meta/readme.txt

 Mostly WP Social Meta Plugin improves your website profile over internet.

+1. Improve your website’s social profile over social networking websites.
+1. Grab content on social network for every wordpress page.
+1. Populate your website and content on social networks and grab more traffics
+1. Easy interface in every page to put meta tag information.
+1. Custom Settings page for home social meta.
+1. Upload meta banner image with media uploader.
+1. Works for Facebook, Twitter, Google+, Pinterest LinkedIn and other social network.
+1. Easy installation and working on.

 == Installation ==

 1. Upload `wp-social-meta` to the `/wp-content/plugins/` directory